-Federal and state regulations require that educational institutions measure students' progress toward a declared educational objective, both quantitatively and qualitatively.
+Federal and state regulations require that educational institutions measure students' quantitative and qualitative progress toward a declared educational objective.

-In accordance with these requirements, Saint Louis University has established the following standards to measure a student's academic progress.
-These standards will be applied uniformly to all students when determining their eligibility for federal, state and University administered and/or other funds regardless of whether the student previously received these funds.
+Saint Louis University has established the following standards to measure a student's academic progress.
+These standards will be applied uniformly to all students when determining their eligibility for federal-, state- and University-administered funds and/or other funds regardless of whether the student previously received these funds.

 Maximum Attempted Enrollment Credit Hours Time Frame

-The maximum attempted enrollment credit hours a student may enroll for to complete their University program of study must not exceed 180 attempted enrollment credit hours for the completion of a 120 credit hour degree program.
-For students who transfer into the University, the 180 attempted enrollment credit hours' maximum includes attempted credit hours at other colleges/universities attended, if transfer credit hours were accepted by the University.
+The maximum attempted enrollment credit hours for which a student may enroll to complete their University program of study must not exceed 180 attempted enrollment credit hours for the completion of a 120-credit-hour degree program.
+For students who transfer into the University, the 180 attempted enrollment credit hours' maximum includes attempted credit hours at other colleges/universities attended that were accepted by the University as transfer credit.

-NOTE: For academic programs requiring less or more than 120 credit hours for degree/certificate completion, the maximum attempted enrollment credit hours for program completion is 150% of required credit hours for the program.
+For academic programs requiring fewer or more than 120 credit hours for degree/certificate completion, the maximum attempted enrollment credit hours for program completion is 150 percent of required credit hours for the program.

-In order to maintain measurable progress toward the completion of their degrees, students must successfully complete 67 percent of all credit hours attempted.
-(Hours attempted include repeated courses, dropped courses, withdrawals, and incomplete courses.)
+To maintain measurable progress toward the completion of their degrees, students must successfully complete 67 percent of all credit hours attempted (hours attempted include repeated courses, dropped courses, withdrawals and incomplete courses).

 Qualitative Requirement: Cumulative University Grade Point Average (GPA)

-Changing Majors, Repeat and Remedial Coursework, Incompletes and Withdrawals, and Second Degree Coursework
+Changing Majors, Repeat and Remedial Coursework, Incompletes, Withdrawals and Second-Degree Coursework

-In the case where a student changes degree programs, courses taken that do not contribute to the new degree program do not count toward the 150% requirement.
+In the case where a student changes degree programs, courses taken that do not contribute to the new degree program do not count toward the 150 percent requirement.

-Any remedial coursework (including English as Second Language coursework) do not contribute towards the 150% completion time frame, but are counted towards the qualitative 2.00 GPA requirement.
+Any remedial coursework (including English as Second Language coursework) does not contribute toward the 150 percent completion time frame, but is counted toward the qualitative 2.00 GPA requirement.

 Any non-credit coursework, repeat coursework or coursework for which a grade of incomplete or withdrawn is given counts toward both the quantitative and qualitative measures for calculating SAP.

-Any student pursuing a second-degree program is subject to both the 150% timeframe and the 2.00 cumulative GPA requirements.
+Any student pursuing a second-degree program is subject to both the 150 percent time frame and the 2.00 cumulative GPA requirements.